faranalytics/data_science_project/INTRODUCTION.md

 ## A Formal IMRaD-like Flat Layout

-The Formal IMRaD-like Flat layout describes an approach using a conventional Python [flat-layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/) project.
+The Formal [IMRaD](https://en.wikipedia.org/wiki/IMRAD)-like Flat Layout describes an approach using a conventional Python [flat-layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/) project.
 It follows formal conventions for packaging a Python project.
 You install it into your environment just like an ordinary Python package.
-It consists of a single package with an [IMRaD](https://en.wikipedia.org/wiki/IMRAD)-like layout; it contains materials, methods, and results sub-packages.
+It consists of a single package with an [IMRaD](https://en.wikipedia.org/wiki/IMRAD)-like layout; it contains `materials`, `methods`, and `results` sub-packages.
 Project dependencies are specified in the `pyproject.toml` file.

 One important advantage of this approach is that utility functions can be conveniently imported into notebooks from anywhere in the package.
 It makes imports seamless without having to modify `sys.path` or setting the `PYTHONPATH` environment variable.